-(SLT will monitor class behaviour files on a termly basis).
+(SLT will monitor class behaviour files on a half termly basis and will be reported to Governors as part of Heads Report).

 - If a member of staff believes the child has shown unacceptable behaviour at level 3 they will summarise the incident to the AHT/HT.
-They will consider the behaviour and if the behaviour is a level 3 the child will be given an Orange behaviour slip.
+They will consider the behaviour and if the behaviour is a level 3 the child will be given an Orange behaviour slip and sent to the AHT/HT office.
 The level will be recorded on the class list along with the date.
 The slip will then be filed behind the class list.
-Use guidelines below as a reference. - The child will not be allowed outside for the following 2/3 playtimes/lunchtimes and will not be allowed to take part in skills academy for the next 1/2 sessions. - Privileges for an extended period will be withdrawn at the discretion of the Headteacher - The AHT/HT will contact the parents that day and inform the parent/carer about their child's behaviour.
+Use guidelines below as a reference. - The child will not be allowed outside for the following 2/3 playtimes/lunchtimes and will not be allowed to take part in skills academy for the next 1/2 sessions.
+Lunch will be eaten whilst being supervised by SLT/AHT/HT. - Privileges for an extended period will be withdrawn at the discretion of the Headteacher - The AHT/HT will contact the parents that day and inform the parent/carer about their child's behaviour.